literallysofia/literallysofia.github.io/src/content/experience.md

       bio:
         [
-          "Write modern, performant, maintainable code for a diverse array of client and internal projects.", "Work with Swift, Cocoa Touch, Apple frameworks, and FRP frameworks such as ReactiveCocoa/ReactiveSwift and Alicerce.", "Projects based on MVVM(-C) architecture and functional programming concepts.", "Communicate with multi-disciplinary teams of engineers, designers, managers, and clients on a daily basis."
+          "Write modern, performant, maintainable code for a diverse array of client and internal projects.", "Work with Swift, Cocoa Touch, Apple and FRP frameworks: UIKit, ReactiveCocoa/ReactiveSwift, Alicerce, etc.", "Projects based on MVVM(-C) architecture and functional programming concepts.", "Communicate with multi-disciplinary teams of engineers, designers, managers, and clients on a daily basis."
+        ],
+    },
+    {
+      date: May 2019 - Present,
+      title: Frontend Software Engineer,
+      company: "",
+      web: "",
+      bio:
+        [
+          "Freelance projects mainly focused on UI/UX design and frontend development.", "Design and develop a web application for the Visual Computing and Machine Intelligence (VCMI) and Breast research group of INESC TEC.", "Design and develop a WordPress theme for Associação de Voluntariado Universitário (VOU)."
         ],
     },
     {